Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 It should come as no surprise, though, that things you say in a phone conversation sometimes reemerge in the form of an advertisement on social media or an online store.
 In some cases, this can be useful: You get targeted ads for things you may actually want.
 But not everyone fancies the idea of a machine listening to them.

 Fortunately, ads are not a big reason for why your phone is listening to you.
 Advertisers don't need to bother with this when they have much more efficient ways of gathering information on you.
-Rather, companies listen to random snippets of conversations with their virtual assistant to review their performance and identify potential issues, such as waking up by accident.
+Rather, companies listen to random snippets of conversations with their voice assistant to review their performance and identify potential issues, such as waking up by accident.

 How To Stop Your Phone From Listening To You